People on the move

 As a result, the Global Compact recognises the important role of GANHRI, regional networks and NHRIs in its implementation, follow-up and review at the national, regional and global levels.

-GANHRI, regional networks and NHRIs are committed to supporting States to fully implement the Global Compact.
+GANHRI, regional networks and NHRIs are committed to supporting States to fully implement

 Our shared focus is to uphold the safety, dignity and human rights of all migrants, irrespective of their migration status.
 We also recognise the need to ensure specific support and protection is provided for women and children.